 Eating peel ‘n eat shrimp is messy so I recommend serving them with quite a few napkins and an extra bowl for the shells.
 You can also dump the shrimp out on a table covered with a large piece or brown paper (like a seafood boil).
 It’s festive and makes for easy clean up.

 Peel ‘n eat shrimp are a great game day or summer BBQ appetizer when served with a creamy dipping sauce.
-They also make a great dinner when served with a quick slaw and cornbread.
+They also make a great dinner when served with a quick slaw and healthy cornbread.
 It’s like the seafood shack, just better!

 Variations on this Recipe